f-dangel/backpack/docs_src/rtd/supported-layers.rst

 For first-order extensions
 --------------------------------------

-You can use any layers, as long as they do not have parameters.
+First-order extensions support any module as long as they do not have parameters.
 BackPACK can extract more information about the gradient w.r.t. the parameters of those layers:

 * `Conv2d <https://pytorch.org/docs/stable/nn.html#conv2d>`_